What you'll learn

 Best for: Writers, designers, and makers who prefer neighborhood texture over skyline prestige.

-Minato (Roppongi, Azabu, Akasaka) - English-Friendly, Premium Cost
+Minato - English-Friendly, Premium Cost

 Vibe: Embassy and corporate gravity, broad international service access.